OpenCageData/ruby-opencage-geocoder/CONTRIBUTING.md

 ```

 You will need an OpenCage API key, which you can get by signing up at
 [opencagedata.com](https://opencagedata.com/).
-Running the test suite will more
+The free tier request quota
-than comfortably fit in the free tier request limit.
+will be more than enough to run the test suite.